OpenRiskNet/workshop/wp2-deployment-workshop-2019/exercise-b/README.md

 Replace the last part with the actual name of your pod.
 And, yes, **really** delete it.
 No harm will be done!

->   If you do have te **Overview** screen visible you'll get a dynamic visual
+>   If you do have the **Overview** screen visible you'll get a dynamic visual
     rendering of what happens to deployments of Pods that die.
-Alternatively, for a less dramatic view execute `oc get pod`.
+Alternatively, for a less dramatic view execute `oc get pod` on the CLI.

-You will notice that quite quickly OpenShift will notice that the required number of pods are not running and will rectify this by starting a new pod.
+You will notice that quite quickly OpenShift will notice that the required number of pods are not running and will rectify this by starting a new one.

-OpenShift creates a new running instance of your container image and might possibly even use a different physical compute instance on which to run it.
+OpenShift creates a new running instance of your container image and might possibly even use a different physical compute instance on which to run it (if the node had actually crashed it would definitely do so).

+During all this there was no disruption to your service as the other pod was still running.

 ## Delete the project
 Clean up by deleting the project.